tokenika/eoside/README.md

 # EOSIDE - an Integrated Development Environment for EOSIO smart-contracts

-With [EOSIO](https://github.com/eosio) and [eosio.cdt](https://github.com/EOSIO/eosio.cdt) installed on your system, powered with [EOSFactory](http://eosfactory.io/build/html/index.html), [EOSIDE](https://eosfactory.io/eoside/html/index.html) organizes the workflow of development process for EOSIO smart-contracts.
+With [EOSFactory](http://eosfactory.io/build/html/index.html) -- which is a PyPi package -- installed on your system (note that EOSFactory depends on [EOSIO](https://github.com/eosio/html/index.html) and [eosio.cdt](https://github.com/EOSIO/eosio.cdt)), [EOSIDE](https://eosfactory.io/eoside/html/index.html) organizes the workflow of development process for EOSIO smart-contracts.

 This process is composed of the following elements: